 The demand for professionals with training in Aging Studies is high.
 Resources from the Association for Gerontology in Higher Education (AGHE) clearly show how this demand translates into career options.

-Many of these careers are possible for our students in multiple majors or advising tracks on campus, including but not limited to: Pre-Medicine, Pre-OT, Pre-PT, Nursing, Pre-Music Therapy, Communication Sciences and Disorders, Psychology, Social Work/Welfare, Sociology, Public Health and Business, and anyone interested in Creative Arts Therapies.
+Many of these careers are possible for our students in multiple majors or advising tracks on campus, including but not limited to: Pre-Medicine, Pre-OT, Pre-PT, Nursing, Pre-Music Therapy, Communication Sciences and Disorders, Psychology, Social Work/Welfare, Sociology, Public Health and Business.

 PSYC 216: Human Development, 4 credits